mdn/content/files/en-us/web/accessibility/aria/roles/button_role/index.md

 > **Note:** If using role="button" instead of the semantic `<button>` or `<input type="button">` elements, you will need to make the element focusable and have to define event handlers for {{event("click")}} and {{event("keydown")}} events, including the <kbd>Enter</kbd> and <kbd>Space</kbd> keys, in order to process the user's input.
 See [the official WAI-ARIA example code](https://www.w3.org/TR/wai-aria-practices/examples/button/button.html).

-## Description

-The button role identifies an element as a button to screen readers.
-A button is a widget used to perform actions such as submitting a form, opening a dialog, cancelling an action, or performing a command such as inserting a new record or displaying information.

-A common convention to inform users a button will launch a dialog is to append "…" (ellipsis) to the button's label, e.g., "Save as…".

 In addition to the ordinary button widget, role="button" should be included when creating a toggle button or menu button using a non button element.
 A toggle button is a two-state button that can be either off (not pressed) or on (pressed).
 The `aria-pressed` attribute values of `true` or `false` identify a button as a toggle button.
 A menu button is a button that controls a menu and has an `aria-haspopup` property attribute set to either `menu` or `true`.

+A common convention to inform users a button will launch a dialog is to append "…" (ellipsis) to the button's label, e.g., "Save as…".

 ### Associated ARIA roles, states, and properties

 - `aria-pressed`
-  - : Defines the button as a toggle button.
-The value of `aria-pressed` describes the state of the button.
+  - : The `aria-pressed`  attribute defines the button as a toggle button.
+The value describes the state of the button.
 The values include `aria-pressed="false"` when a button is not currently pressed, `aria-pressed="true"` to indicate a button is currently pressed, and `aria-pressed="mixed"` if the button is considered to be partially pressed.
 If the attribute is omitted or set to its default value of `aria-pressed="undefined"`, the element does not support being pressed.
 - `aria-expanded`
   - : If the button controls a grouping of other elements, the `aria-expanded` state indicates whether the controlled grouping is currently expanded or collapsed.
 If the button has `aria-expanded="false"` set, the grouping is not currently expanded; If the button has `aria-expanded="true"` set, it is currently expanded; if the button has `aria-expanded="undefined"` set or the attribute is omitted, it is not expandable.